Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * The machine is expected to return to its original settings.
 * Do not reach inside the machine while it is still in operation, as it is likely to cause injury.

 An exception is when **shall** is used in legal notices.
-In that case **shall** is used in place of **must**.
+In that case, **shall** is used in place of **must**.

 Avoid using words that are too vague or too weak to mean anything.
 Use specific and strong verbs instead.
 For example, don't say:

 * There is a sidebar, choose **workspace**.
 There is a **Connection** icon on top left.
-Click the **refresh button**, and the software will reload serial ports list.
+Click the **refresh button**, and the software will reload the serial ports list.
 * It may cause a phenomenon called **dust accumulation**.
 * You should use the dust plugs to avoid the problem of dust accumulation.
-* If you can't find answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will do troubleshooting for you.
+* If you can't find the answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will do troubleshooting for you.
 * Brim, raft, and skirt are detachable structures for minimizing the problem of object adherence to the Heated Bed.

 Instead, say:

 * From the left sidebar, enter **Workspace**.
-On top left, find **Connection** and click the **Refresh** button to reload serial ports list.
+On the top left, find **Connection** and click the **Refresh** button to reload the serial ports list.
 * It may cause dust accumulation.
 * Use the dust plugs to avoid dust accumulation.
-* If you can't find answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will troubleshoot for you.
+* If you can't find the answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will troubleshoot for you.
 * Brim, raft, and skirt are detachable structures for enhancing object adherence to the Heated Bed.

-Don't create names for steps, processes or procedures without cheking the [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) first.
+Don't create names for steps, processes, or procedures without cheking the [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) first.

-In terms of grammar, avoid using **be + Verb (ing)** to describe future event.
-Use **be + Verb (ing)** to indicate progressive tense, while use the less confusing **will + Verb** to express future.
+In terms of grammar, avoid using **be + Verb (ing)** to describe a future event.
+Use **be + Verb (ing)** to indicate progressive tense, and use the less confusing **will + Verb** to express future.
 For example, don't say:

 >Follow our social media and we are announcing the schedule of the online Makerathon very soon.